vikiru/restasaurus/README.md

 Additionally, confirm that `app/scripts` contains the following JSON files:

-- `allDinoNames.json`: contains all dinosaur names (should be around 1427 names).
+- `allDinoNames.json`: contains all dinosaur names.
-- `filteredNames.json`: contains the names of the dinosaurs that passed the filtering process (should be around 1153 names).
+- `filteredNames.json`: contains the names of the dinosaurs that passed the filtering process.
 - `htmlData.json`: contains the raw HTML for each Wikipedia article as a String.
 - `imageData.json`: contains the image data for each Dinosaur.
 - `pageData.json`: contains the page data for each Wikipedia article.